PowerGraph-LLM: Novel Power Grid Graph Embedding and Optimization with Large Language Models: Empirical Study

 \paragraph{Fine-tuning} Subsequently, we apply fine-tuning to the \textit{Llama-3.1-8B-Instruct} model, as shown on Figure \ref{fig:pipeline}, using the 65,000 pairs of context developed earlier.
 Each fine-tuning sample includes the system prompt, the specific OPF problem being addressed, and its corresponding solution.
 We follow a similar protocol to fine-tune OpenAI's \textit{gpt-4o-mini} with API.

 The fine-tuning process of the \textit{Llama} model was conducted on an NVIDIA RTX 8000 48GB, using a LoRA configuration.
 The LoRA setup was defined with a rank of 8 ($r = 8$) and a scaling factor of 16 ($\alpha = 16$).
+Both fine-tuning and inference of the fine-tuned model were performed using the Hugging Face library.

 \paragraph{Evaluation}

 In all experiments, we evaluate the mean squared error (MSE) for the active and reactive powers of the generators and the slack bus, as well as the voltage magnitude and phase angle of the buses.
 Each test grid is an IEEE 9-bus grid where the loads are mutated following a uniform distribution (+/- 20\% variations).
 We also report the percentage of test grids where the output of the LLM was \textit{invalid}, i.e. no JSON could be parsed from the output.
 This typically happens when the assistant tries to explain how to solve the problem instead of providing the solution itself.
 Reported values include MSE for generators (GEN), slack buses (SLACK), and buses (BUS) values in the grid.